-The Group occasionally makes modifications to the original terms of large commercial and corporate loans as a response to the borrower's financial difficulties, rather than taking possession or to otherwise enforce collection of collateral.
+The Group occasionally makes modifications to the original terms of loans as a response to the borrower's financial difficulties, rather than taking possession or to otherwise enforce collection of collateral.
 These modifications are made only when the Group believes the borrower is likely to meet the modified terms and conditions.
 Indicators of financial difficulties include defaults on covenants, overdue payments or significant concerns raised by the Credit Risk Department.
 Once the terms have been renegotiated, any impairment is measured using the original EIR as calculated before the modification of terms.

 Restructured loans are carefully monitored.
-Restructured commercial and corporate loans are classified as Stage 2 and amounted to \$20 million as at September 30, 2019.
+Restructured commercial and corporate loans are classified as Stage 2 and amounted to \$2.5m as at September 30, 2020 (\$20m as at September 30, 2019).